Abigail (novel): Plot summary

+The novel is set in 1943, during the Second World War.
+Hungary has entered World War II and allied with Germany.
+By 1943, the Hungarian army has suffered huge losses and the mood has turned.

-The main character of the novel is Georgina "Gina" Vitay, a girl from Budapest, the daughter of a general, her mother died early, her governess had to leave Hungary by the beginning of the Second World War.
-In 1943, her father, without an explanation, from one day to the next sends Gina away to the Matula Institute, an old and traditional Calvinist girls' boarding school in the fictional Protestant town of Árkod in easternmost Hungary.
-The closed Puritan world of Matula forces Gina, who is used to individualism and freedom, to give up her former life.
+The main character of the novel is Georgina "Gina" Vitay, a girl from Budapest, the daughter of a war general.
+Gina's mother has died, and in 1943 her governess has to leave Hungary abruptly and return to her native France.
+Without an explanation, Gina's father takes her to the Matula Institute, an old and traditional Calvinist girls' boarding school in the town of Árkod (now Jarkovac) in easternmost Hungary.
+The closed puritanical world of the Matula forces Gina, used to individualism and freedom, to give up her former life.
 The strict rules, the education by deaconesses, the busy schedule of the pupils, as well as the pious life in Árkod are far from her previous home.

-On her second day at school, Gina flies into a rage and reveals one of the secrets of her classmates to the headmaster of the institute, which makes her classmates ostracize her for months.
+On her second day at school, Gina has a fit of rage and reveals a classmate's secret to the headmaster.
+This causes her classmates to ostracize her for months.
 Gina feels lonely and seeks a way to escape to Budapest.
-Her attempt fails as one of the teachers finds her and takes her back to the school, but her decision makes her father tell her why she must stay in Árkod: General Vitay is the leader of a resistance group within the Hungarian military, and he does not want his enemies to find his daughter.
-Learning this, Gina shows maturity as she voluntarily accepts her "captivity" and finally reconciles with the others.
-The school seems to be not so rigorous, as Gina accepts some of Matula's traditions, which until then she found childish.
+Her attempt fails as a teacher finds her and takes her back to the school.
+Her attempt to escape forces her father to tell her why she must stay in Árkod: General Vitay is the leader of a resistance group within the Hungarian military, and he does not want his enemies to find his daughter.
+He tells her that she must stay at the school and not leave, unless accompanied by himself or another trusted person, whom she will recognize.
+Learning this, Gina accepts her father's plan and reconciles with her classmates.
+As Gina accepts some of Matula's traditions, the school seems less rigorous.